Christopher Tin: Early career (2000–2005)

 While a student at the Royal College of Music, Tin completed his first commission, the string quartet Lacrymosa, for the U.S. Embassy in London.
-Tin found his first professional employment as a staff arranger for Silva Screen Records, where his job was to transcribe orchestral film scores (by John Williams, James Horner, John Barry, and others) by ear so they could be rerecorded by live orchestra for album release.
+Tin found his first professional employment as a staff arranger for Silva Screen Records, where his job was to transcribe orchestral film scores (by John Williams, James Horner, John Barry, and others) by ear so they could be re-recorded by live orchestra for album release.

 In 2000, Tin moved to Los Angeles and continued to arrange scores for Silva Screen Records while searching for more permanent employment.
 His first internship was with Hans Zimmer.
 Tin found freelance work with composers Joel McNeely, who hired him to make synthesized mockups of his film scores for a series of Disney films, and John Ottman, who gave him incidental music to write for X2: X-Men United.
 He also worked for record producer Michael Brook, who took him to India on tour as a keyboardist.

 In 2003, Tin participated in the Sundance Institute Film Music Lab, where he met jazz pianist Billy Childs.
 Childs referred Tin for his first composing job, which was scoring a documentary for New York Times Television.
 This led to a period of writing music for New York-based documentary filmmakers (notably Deborah Dickson) and advertising clients (notably Puma).